bastion-rs/blog/_posts/2020-02-23-bastion-floating-on-tide-part-1.md

 ### Introduction

-This post is Part one of a series on how to build a higly fault tolerant system using bastion-rs, and expose an async web api with Tide.
+This post is Part one of a series on how to build a highly fault tolerant system using bastion-rs, and expose an async web api with Tide.

 - Part one is about setting up a simple Tide server, and covers initial steps such as adding dependencies, some basic routing and the request/reply model.